David Rice Atchison: American Civil War

 Atchison and his law partner Doniphan fell out over politics in 1859–1861, disagreeing on how Missouri should proceed.
-Atchison favored secession, while Doniphan was torn and would remain for the most part non-committal.
-Privately Doniphan favored the Union, but found it difficult to oppose his friends and associates.
+Atchison favored secession, while Doniphan was torn and would remain, for the most part, non-committal.
+Privately, Doniphan favored the Union, but found it difficult to oppose his friends and associates.

 During the secession crisis in Missouri at the beginning of the American Civil War, Atchison sided with Missouri's pro-Confederate governor, Claiborne Jackson.
 He was appointed a major general in the Missouri State Guard.
 Atchison actively recruited State Guardsmen in northern Missouri and served with Guard commander General Sterling Price in the summer campaign of 1861.
-In September 1861, Atchison led 3,500 State Guard recruits across the Missouri River to reinforce Price, and defeated Union troops that tried to block his force in the Battle of Liberty.
+In September 1861, Atchison led 3,500 State Guard recruits across the Missouri River to reinforce Price and defeated Union troops that tried to block his force in the Battle of Liberty.

 Atchison served in the State Guard through the end of 1861.
 In March 1862, Union forces in the Trans-Mississippi theater won a decisive victory at Pea Ridge in Arkansas and secured Union control of Missouri.
 Atchison then resigned from the army over reported strategy arguments with Price and moved to Texas for the duration of the war.
-After the war he retired to his farm near Gower.
+After the war, he retired to his farm near Gower.
 He denied many of his pro-slavery public statements made prior to the Civil War.
-Then, his retirement cottage outside of Plattsburg, Missouri burned to the ground before his death in 1886.
-This entailed the complete loss of his library containing books, documents, and letters which documented his role in the Mormon War, Indian affairs, pro-slavery activities, Civil War activities, and other legislation covering his career as a lawyer, senator, and soldier.
+Then, his retirement cottage outside of Plattsburg, Missouri burned to the ground before he died in 1886.
+This entailed the complete loss of his library containing books, documents, and letters documenting his role in the Mormon War, Indian affairs, pro-slavery activities, Civil War activities, and other legislation covering his career as a lawyer, senator, and soldier.